aspose-cells-cloud/Aspose.Cells-Products/cells/en/php/clear/duplicaterows/_index.md

 ---
-title: Remove duplicate rows from the local workbook using PHP within Aspose Cells Cloud environment.
+title: Remove Duplicate Rows in Excel with Aspose Cells Cloud PHP
-description: Cloud APIs and SDKs for clearing duplicate rows in Microsoft Excel and OpenOffice Calc using PHP.
-Clear duplicate rows in local spreadsheets with the Cells Cloud SDK for PHP.
+description: Use Aspose Cells Cloud PHP SDK to clear duplicate rows in Excel or OpenOffice Calc spreadsheets.
+Follow the guide and start removing rows now!

 ---